FREQUENTLY ASKED QUESTIONS

 Q: How do I know if a course that I’ve previously taken will meet the entrance requirements for the program?

 A: Transferology is a quick and easy way to find out if the college credit you’ve earned will transfer to Rockford University.
 Simply visit the Transferology page and enter your courses to find equivalent courses at RU.
 The Admissions Department can also help with reviewing transfer courses.
+Courses with a pass/fail grade will not be accepted for nursing, though courses with a pass/fail grade completed spring 2020-spring 2021 will be considered on an individual basis.

 Q: I have completed university coursework or a degree outside of the United States.
 How do I know which of these credits will be accepted at Rockford University?